SchoodEIP/Schood-API/CODE_OF_CONDUCT.md

-# Code of Conduct - Excelsia Game Engine
+# Code of Conduct - Schood-API

 ## Our Pledge